eclipse/mosaic.website/content/tutorials/barnim_develop_applications/_index.md

 ```

 During the initialization procedure of communicating applications, the communication module (CellModule) needs to be
 activated.
 This is achieved in the `onStartup()`-method.
-The following code snipped shows the activating the
+The following code snippet shows the activating the
 CellModule as communication mode:

 ```java